-The income approach was not utilized to value the industrial specialty properties.
-For the valuation of general use buildings, the income approach may be considered one of the preferable approaches as buyers normally purchase income producing properties based on their ability to generate income.
-The validity of this approach is subject to the amount of sales and rental data available, which in the case of specialized industrial properties is rarely available.
+The income approach was not utilized to value the Industrial Specialty properties.
+For the valuation of general use buildings, the income approach may be considered one of the preferable approaches as buyers typically purchase income-producing properties based on their ability to generate income.
+The validity of this approach is subject to the number of sales and rental data available, which in the case of specialized industrial properties is rarely available.
 Also, the assets would need to be separated in the application of the income approach.
-Infrastructure needed to accommodate specific manufacturing processes would not necessarily be accounted for in the income approach.
-A function of applying income methodology on a specialized industrial property would include a determination of any super adequacies exist and their impact on value, which in some instances could be inherently difficult to quantify under the constructs of the methodology.
+The infrastructure required to accommodate specific manufacturing processes would not necessarily be accounted for in the income approach.
+A function of applying income methodology on a specialized industrial property would include determining whether any super adequacies exist.
+In those cases, their impact on value would be inherently difficult to quantify under the constraints of the methodology.